Rules

 Courses

-In the Automation tab of the course, you can see all the rules that have been set up for a course and its modules.
-To enable the Automation tab, go to Admin/Configure and click the checkbox under Tabs.
+The Automation tab in courses allows you to quickly view all rules that have been set up for a course and its modules.

 Groups